Sema4AI/actions/action_server/docs/guides/04-custom-data.md

 ## Note

-Note: `pydantic` is not a hard dependency of `sema4ai-actions` and must be included as a custom dependency in projects that require custom data models.
+From `sema4ai-actions 0.8.0`, `pydantic v2` is a required dependency.
+On previous versions `pydantic v2` needed to be included as a custom dependency in projects that require custom data models.